Case history #1

 Case history #2

-A 26-year-old woman presents at her local COVID-19 testing clinic with symptoms of a sore throat and a persistent dry cough.
-She denies having a fever, and has not travelled in the last 14 days or knowingly been in contact with a confirmed case of COVID-19.
-She is advised to go home, self-isolate until her test results are sent to her via text message, and call her doctor if her symptoms get worse.
+A 26-year-old woman presents at her local COVID-19 testing clinic with symptoms of a sore throat and loss of taste.
+She denies having a fever, and has not knowingly been in contact with a confirmed case of COVID-19.
+After being tested, she is advised to go home, self-isolate until her test results are sent to her via text message, and call her doctor if her symptoms get worse.
 She receives a text message later that day confirming that her test is positive for SARS-CoV-2, and that she must self-isolate according to her local public health recommendations.

 Use of this content is subject to our disclaimer